EmilioHulbert/B00kOfProblems/Tech.md

 Breakdown of What It Does
-xset → A command-line utility for controlling X server settings. dpms → Stands for Display Power Management Signaling, which controls when the screen turns off due to inactivity. force on → Forces the screen back on if it's turned off or in standby mode.
+xset → A command-line utility for controlling X server settings. dpms → Stands for Display Power Management Signaling, which controls when the screen turns off due to inactivity. force on → Forces the screen back on if it's turned off or in standby mode.y

+## alter table values
+ALTER TABLE tblemployees
+ADD Gender VARCHAR(10),
+ADD Dob DATE,
+ADD Phonenumber VARCHAR(15),
+ADD Country VARCHAR(50),
+ADD Address VARCHAR(255),
+ADD City VARCHAR(50);